-Long-form content helps you in improving search rankings and reducing bounce rates.
-But, what if, it does not provide value and is stuffed with a lot of keywords?
-It is true that some of the content can become of no value, or in other words, it turns out to be thin content.
+Long-form content helps you in improving search rankings and reduce bounce rates.
+But what if it does not provide value and is stuffed with many keywords?
+Some of the content can indeed become of no value, or in other words, it turns out to be thin content.
 People don’t want to waste time reading poorly written, low-quality content or content that isn’t interesting or engaging.

 Table of Contents